PanicStation.org

 Do not do these things

-• Do not “cancel it out” by taking the other medicine or taking an extra dose.
+• Do not try to “cancel it out” by taking the other medicine or an extra dose.

-• Do not take your next scheduled dose “as normal” until you’ve confirmed what happened.
+• Do not take your next scheduled dose until a pharmacist, NHS 111, or another clinician has told you what to do.

-• Do not make yourself vomit or take “detox” remedies unless a clinician tells you to.
+• Do not give food, drink, alcohol, or “detox” remedies unless a clinician tells you to.

-• Do not drive yourself anywhere if you feel unwell, drowsy, dizzy, confused, or impaired.
+• Do not drive yourself to A&E or anywhere else if you feel unwell, drowsy, dizzy, confused, faint, or impaired.

 What to do now